As a blogger or a business owner with a WordPress website, you know the power of comments, don't you?

 The first and foremost tool is your CTA (call to action) at the end of a blog post.

-You can also start a discussion, writing the first comment at the foot of your blog content: Ask a question to readers so they would join and share their thoughts on it.
+You can also start a discussion by writing the first comment at the end of your blog post: Ask readers a question to encourage them to join and share their thoughts.

-An efficient tactic is to communicate with commentators: Ask for more details, thank them for their points of view, share your stories, write follow-up questions to encourage further discussion, etc. Not only will you motivate readers to continue writing, but you'll also make your comments section more informative.
+An effective tactic is to engage with commentators: Ask for more details, thank them for their points of view, share your stories, and draft follow-up questions to encourage further discussion.
+Not only will you motivate readers to continue writing, but you'll also make your comments section more informative.

-If you don't have time to reply to all comments in WordPress or can’t assign this work to your dedicated development team, please focus on the most interesting and valuable ones.
-Provide educational and informative responses so that other readers would benefit from your messages too.
+If you don't have time to reply to all comments in WordPress or canβt assign this work to your dedicated development team, please focus on the most interesting and valuable ones.
+Provide educational, informative responses so other readers can benefit from your messages as well.

-When writing, ensure that other people who check the comments will also understand you.
+When writing, ensure that anyone reviewing the comments can understand you.
 Before hitting "Publish," ask yourself, "How will this comment describe my brand in the eyes of strangers?"

 Long Story Short